 Hey guys!
 So I was recently invited to the opening night of Love Story: The Musical, happening from now til 18 June at the Kuala Lumpur Performing Arts Centre.
-Not my first time at a musical, but I thought it’d be a good idea to bring B along since he’s never been to one before! :) I’ve also never been to KLPAC, even though I know it’s like THE place for the performing arts in Malaysia.
+Not my first time at a musical, but I thought it’d be a good idea to bring B along since he’s never been to one before.
+I’ve also never been to KLPAC, even though it’s THE place for the performing arts in Malaysia.

 Show that we watched that night!

 I’m sure everyone has either seen or heard of this movie from 1970, based on the acclaimed novel by Erich Segal.
 Even if you haven’t, you would know the popular song “Where Do I Begin”, the film’s instrumental theme (which also seems to be a favourite tune of music boxes lol).
 The story was then adapted into a musical in 2010, with the script written by Stephen Clark and music by Howard Goodall.
 It enjoyed successful runs in UK and the US, and now, luckily for us, has been brought to Malaysia for the very first time!